10 Best Violins for Beginners [2024] A Violin Teacher’s Ultimate Guide

 Franz Hoffman Amadeus Violin

-The Franz Hoffman Amadeus violin is the cheapest budget violin.
-Outfits start around $239.
+The Franz Hoffman Amadeus violin is one of the cheapest budget violins.
 Many of my students have started off with this violin.
 It’s fairly easy to tune with a decent sound.
 Craftsmanship is pretty standard.
 This isn’t a violin you will ohh and ahh over, but it checks all the boxes for an easy-to-play beginner violin.
 It’s a factory violin, so the focus is on affordability.
 These violins are set-up and ready to play which puts them above other factory-made violins from mega online stores.
 Students who progress quickly might need a better violin to match their skills as they progress.

 Shar Music, one of the most well-trusted online violin dealers, also offers more options in the Franz Hoffman line as well as various other beginner and intermediate violins.

-For $10 more dollars, I would persoanaly rather have the Tower Strings Entertainer violin.
+For around the same price, I would personally rather have the Tower Strings Entertainer violin.
 Much better quality for just a little more.

 franzhoffman.jpg